-The District has budgeted State funds for special (categorical) programs in fiscal year 2011-12 at approximately \$104 million, including the State lottery fund portion.
+The District has budgeted State funds for special (categorical) programs in fiscal year 2013-14 at approximately \$226.0 million, including the State lottery fund portion.
 Lottery funds may not be used for non-instructional purposes, such as the acquisition of real property, the construction of facilities, or the financing of research.
 School districts receive lottery funds proportional to their total A.D.A.
-The District's total State lottery revenue is budgeted at approximately \$6.2 million, or about 1.6% of general fund revenue in fiscal year 2011-12.
-In addition, the District has budgeted State aid in fiscal year 2011-12 at approximately \$162 million.
+The District's total State lottery revenue is budgeted at approximately \$6.2 million, or about 1.6% of general fund revenue in fiscal year 2013-14.
+In addition, the District has budgeted State aid in fiscal year 2013-14 at approximately \$172.3 million.

 The District cannot make any predictions regarding how the current economic environment or changes thereto will affect the State's ability to meet the revenue and spending assumptions in the State's adopted budget, and the effect of these changes on school finance.
-The District's Second Interim Report and budgeted A.D.A. are used for planning purposes only, and do not represent a prediction as to the actual financial performance, attendance, or the District's actual funding level for fiscal year 2011-12 or beyond.
+The District's Second Interim Report and budgeted A.D.A. are used for planning purposes only, and do not represent a prediction as to the actual financial performance, attendance, or the District's actual funding level for fiscal year 2013-14 or beyond.
 Certain adjustments will have to be made throughout the year based on actual State funding and actual attendance.

 Effect of Redevelopment Project Area.
 Under California law, a city or county could, and did, prior to recent California legislation dissolving redevelopment agencies, create a redevelopment agency in territory within one or more school districts.
 Upon formation of a "project area" of a redevelopment agency, most property tax revenues attributable to the growth in assessed value of taxable property within the project area (known as "tax increment") belong to the redevelopment agency, causing a loss of general fund tax revenues (relating to the 1% countywide general fund levy) to other local taxing agencies, including school districts, from that time forward.
-However, special ad valorem property taxes (in excess of the 1% general fund levy) collected for payment of debt service on school bonds are based on assessed valuation before reduction for redevelopment agency project area.
+However, special ad valorem property taxes (in excess of the 1% general fund levy) collected for payment of debt service on school bonds are based on assessed valuation before reduction for redevelopment increment and such special ad valorem property taxes are not affected or diverted by the operation of a redevelopment agency project area.
 The application of such revenues diverted by redevelopment agencies is now substantially limited to meeting existing debt service of the redevelopment agencies.